morningspace/oc/docs/quick-start.md

 **NOTE:**

-> Althouth you can use HTTPS when connect to the remote git server such as GitHub, it is recommanded to use SSH.
+> Although you can use HTTPS when connect to the remote git server such as GitHub, it is recommended to use SSH.
 With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit.
 For how to connect to GitHub with SSH, please refer to the [GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 In order to get your team members onboard.
 Please ask them to install all needed programs by following the instructions in [Install](#Install) section and generate the private and public key pair by following the instructions in [Setup](#Setup) section.